DerekParks/FlaskTtS/README.md

 3. Give up on Huey and rewrite the whole thing with Celery?
 4. CI/CD pipeline
 5. Add more tests
+6. SSE and/or websockets for job status updates

 See companion project [Hoarder2Pod](https://github.com/DerekParks/Hoarder2Pod)